prezi/webdevstarterkit/README.md

   even more powerful.
     - **article: [learn backbone.js completely][backbonejs]**
 - Set up your development environment.
-Make debug tools your friend and create an environment that lets you test for cross browser.
+Make debug tools your friend and create an environment that lets you test across various browsers.
     - **article: [devtools][devtools]**
     - **article: [ievms][]**